Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_02.md

 * The `*ngFor="#party of parties"` attribute in the `li` tag is an Angular repeater directive.
 The repeater tells Angular to create a `li` element for each party in the list using the `li` tag as the template.
 * The expressions wrapped in the double curly braces ( `{{dstache}}party.name}}` and `{{dstache}}party.description}}` ) will be replaced by the value of the expressions.

-It's worth to mentione that `ngFor` is a core attribute in Angular 2, and along with some other directives, like `ngIf`, `ngClass` etc, including as well _form_ directives (which will be heavily used on the 4th step), like `ngForm`, it constitutes so called _common_ attributes.
+Angular 2 has _common_ directives that provide additional functionality to HTML.
+These include `ngFor`, `ngIf`, `ngClass`, _form_ directives (which will be heavily used on the 4th step) and more found in the [`angular2/common`](https://angular.io/docs/ts/latest/api/common/) package.
-You can check out them [here](https://angular.io/docs/js/latest/api/common/COMMON_DIRECTIVES-let.html).
 The main point about them is that they are globally available in every component template, which means you don't need to import them manually into the component's view, in comparison to a custom directive or routing directives.

-We'll be creating own components, as well as use routing in the next steps, so you'll have hands on everything you need.
+We'll be creating own components, as well as use routing in the next steps, so you'll learn hands on everything you need.

 # Component as a Controller

+Each component defines it's own view via the `View` annotation and creates a data model that will be rendered in the view.
 One convenient way to think of a component's role in Angular2 is as the role played by `ngController` in Angular 1.x.
-Each component defines it's own view via the `View` annotation and creates a data model that will be rendered in the view.

 Everything else is done within event handlers and other code that controls data flow between the view and the user and updates the data model accordingly.

 Now we are going to create out initial data model and render it in the view.
 This code will go inside of our Socially class [`constructor`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/constructor).
-A constructor is a function run when a class is loaded, thus it loads the initial data for the class.
+A constructor is a function that runs when a class is loaded, thus it loads the initial data for the class.

-We can attach data with the context "this", referring to the Socially class.
+We can attach data with the context `this`, referring to the Socially class.

 {{> DiffBox tutorialName="meteor-angular2-socially" step="2.2"}}